naomi-carey/Stripe-React-FE-Docs/README.md

 # setting-up-stripe-account

 1. Go to the <a href="https://dashboard.stripe.com/register">Stripe</a> registration page and follow the instructions to create an account (no credit card information is needed for developer testing).
 2. Once logged in to your Stripe account navigate to **Home>>Developers>>API** Keys.
 Stripe authenticates your API requests using your account’s API keys.
-There will be 2 API keys available:
+There will be two API keys available:

-- **Publishable key**: this key starts with “pk“.
+- **Publishable key**: This key starts with “pk“.
 This can be visible in the frontend code and can be publicly-accessible in your web or mobile app’s code (such as checkout.js).
-- **Secret key**: this key starts with “sk“.
+- **Secret key**: This key starts with “sk“.
 This will go in the backend code.
-This key must be secret and stored securely in your web or mobile app’s backend code (such as in the .env file. ).
+This key must be secret and stored securely in your web or mobile app’s backend code (such as in the .env file).

 <p align="center">
   <img src="./assets/api.png" alt="Logo" width="auto" height="250">

 ---

-**NOTE**
+**NOTE -**
 These API keys are for the development testing environment.
 There are different API keys for the production environment.

 ---